What To Do in Paris' 12th Arrondissement

 Le Train Bleu

 You’ve likely heard of the Train Bleu, either from Tiktok or from Mr. Bean’s Holiday (both valid sources).
 Does it book out weeks ahead?
 Yes.
 Is it worth it?
 Also yes.
-Surprisingly located in the Gare de Lyon, Le Train Bleu’s majestic, vaulted dining room ceilings will have you spilling your drink, and whatever chef they have on rotation will surely have you ordering more.
+Surprisingly located in the train station Gare de Lyon, Le Train Bleu’s majestic, vaulted dining room ceilings will have you spilling your drink, and whatever chef they have on rotation will surely have you ordering more.

 This is particularly convenient if you happen to be leaving for the south of France and want one last great meal before boarding your train.